jundalisay/superblist/content/en/social/economics/alternatives-to-money.md

 > *The strength of China and India came from the imperial system and not the monarchial one.
 This allowed them to hinder commercial interests, similar to how Xi Jinping is able to clamp down on tech companies.
 This is the opposite of the US where its leaders are subservient to commercial interests, as seen in the phenomenon of globalization and the 2008 Financial Crisis.

-Because of colonization, all countries adopted precious metals, allowing the commercial money-only system to monopolize all buying and selling transactions.
+Because of colonization, all countries adopted precious metals.
+This allowed the commercial money-only system to monopolize all buying and selling transactions.

 The showdown between the commercial and the imperial systems manifested as the Opium Wars wherein the Chinese imperial system was defeated.

 However, the commercial system also created problems: